-On August 22, 2013, Coca-Cola FEMSA through its brazilian subsidiary Spal Industria Brasileira de Bebidas, S.A. completed the acquisition of 100% of Companhia Fluminense de Refrigerantes ("Companhia Fluminense") for Ps.
+On August 22, 2013, Coca-Cola FEMSA through its Brazilian subsidiary Spal Industria Brasileira de Bebidas, S.A. completed the acquisition of 100% of Companhia Fluminense de Refrigerantes ("Companhia Fluminense") for Ps.
 4,657 in an all cash transaction.
-Companhia Fluminense is a bottler of Coca-Cola trademark products which operates in the states of Minas Gerais, Rio de Janeiro and Sao Paulo, Brazil.
-This acquisition was made to reinforce Coca-Cola FEMSA's leadership position in South America and throughout Latin America.
+Companhia Fluminense was a bottler of Coca-Cola trademark products which operated in the states of Minas Gerais, Rio de Janeiro and Sao Paulo, Brazil.
+This acquisition was made to reinforce Coca-Cola FEMSA's leadership position in Brazil.
 Transaction related costs of Ps.
 11 were expensed by Coca-Cola FEMSA as incurred, and recorded as a component of administrative expenses in the accompanying consolidated income statements.
 Companhia Fluminense was included in operating results from September 2013.